Juhisaho/LED-valonauha/README.md

 Install esptool in python "$ pip install esptool"

-Download wled bootloader from https://github.com/Aircoookie/WLED/releases/tag/v0.9.1

-Flash it into your Esp32 with Python with command "esptool.py write_flash 0x0 ./esp32_bootloader.bin"
+Flash bootloader it into your Esp32 with Python with command "esptool.py write_flash 0x0 ./esp32_bootloader.bin"

-Download latest WLED-version from https://github.com/Aircoookie/WLED
+Flash wled into your Esp32 with "esptool.py write_flash 0x10000 ./WLED_0.12.0_ESP32.bin"

---You can also compile your own version with source code and compile it with VisualStudio.
-I did so, but I'm not going to share it for security purposes
+--You can compile your own wled version with source code and compile it with VisualStudio.
+I did so to make wifi-connection easier and and to code my own light-programs.
+I'm not going to share it for security purposes.

-Flash your Esp32 with "esptool.py write_flash 0x10000 ./WLED_0.12.0_ESP32.bin"

 If your program is running correctly, ESP32 should now have orange light